elastic/ecs/rfcs/text/0008-threat-intel.md

 Stage 1: Describe at a high level how this change affects fields.
 Which fieldsets will be impacted?
 How many fields overall?
 Are we primarily adding fields, removing fields, or changing existing fields?
 The goal here is to understand the fundamental technical implications and likely extent of these changes. ~2-5 sentences.
 -->

+### Proposed New Fields for Threat fieldset

+  * threat.time_first_seen
+    _The date and time when intelligence souce first reported sighting this indicator._
+  * threat.time_last_seen
+    _The date and time when intelligence source last reported sighting this indicator._
+  * threat.sightings
+    _Number of times this indicator was observed conducting threat activity._
+  * threat.type
+    _Type of indicator as reprsented by Cyber Observable in STIX 2.0_
+  * threat.description
+    _Describes the type of action conducted by the threat._
+  * threat.classification
+    _Describes type of threat delivery (Hacktool etc.) and family name.
+  * threat.scanner_stats
+    _Count of Anti virus/EDR that successfully detected malicious file or URL.
+Sources like VirusTotal, Reversing Labs often provide these statistics._

+### Proposed New Values

+  * event.kind:enrichment _Propose adding this value to capture outcome of this event.
+It could also appy to other types of contextual data such as directory services, IPAM data, asset lists._
+  * event.category:threat _Proposed threat.type field would be a subcategory for this value of event.category_
+  * event.type:indicator _Proposed value represents type of threat information.
+In future this could be extended to other STIX 2.0 Standard Data Objects like Actor, Infrastucture etc._

+### Existing ECS Fields For Nested Use in Threat.*

+  * file.*
+  * file.hash.*
+  * url.*
+  * user.*
+  * registry.*
+  * as.*
+  * host.*
+  * network.*
+  * x509.*
+  * pe.*
+  * source.*
+  * destination.*

 <!--
 Stage 2: Include new or updated yml field definitions for all of the essential fields in this draft.
 While not exhaustive, the fields documented here should be comprehensive enough to deeply evaluate the technical considerations of this change.
 The goal here is to validate the technical details for all essential fields and to provide a basis for adding experimental field definitions to the schema.
 Use GitHub code blocks with yml syntax formatting.
 -->